A Walter Ulric Story

 “Something like that, yes,” replied O’Feeney as she nonchalantly took a sip of lemonade.
 The kids stared at her, mouths agape, eyes like saucers.

-“If you’re taking on the bugbear, you’ll have quite a fight on your hands,” said O’Feeney.
+“If you’re taking on the bugbear,” said O’Feeney, “you’ll have quite a fight on your hands.”

 “I killed the Goat-Man, how bad could it be?”
-I said, shrugging.
+I retorted, shrugging.

-“Worse than you could imagine, sweetpea,” said O’Feeney.
+“Worse than you could imagine, sweetpea,” replied O’Feeney.
 “Now, you’d best be running along.
 Probably about supper time for these young’uns.”

-The town was dark and quiet as our jeep puttered down Twigg Ave on our way to McGruder’s.
-A strange musical noise waylaid us as we exited the vehicle.
-It seemed to be coming from O’Feeney’s.
-We sneaked up to the six foot solid wood fence and peered over.
+The town was dark and quiet as the tomb when our jeep puttered down Twigg Ave on our way to McGruder’s.
+A strange musical noise waylaid us as we exited the vehicle, seemingly emanating from O’Feeney’s.

-The lawn gnomes had become animate and danced around the garden, playing mountain music, with Maude O’Feeney dancing along with them.
+Sneaking up to the six foot solid wood fence we peered over into the back lawn.
+The lawn gnomes had become animate and danced around the garden, playing mountain music, with Maude O’Feeney playing fiddle with the band.
 Conrad and I slowly ducked behind the fence.

 “Well… That was weird,” I said.

-We scanned the room again.
-Conrad’s flashlight illuminated the three kids I’d told to stay home.
+Conrad swept his flashlight beam across the room, until he illuminated the three kids I’d told to stay home.
+Typical.
 Willow stood in front, armed with a baseball bat.
 Nate and TJ stood behind her, grasping a crowbar and a big stick, respectively.